 Each year the capital projects fund adjusted budget is comprised of new appropriations from the current year and unexpended appropriations from the prior year, since unexpended capital projects appropriations do not automatically lapse at yearend.
 Major capital project fund budgets included \$40,482,030 and non-major capital project fund budgets included \$4,974,305 for a total of \$45,456,335 of prior-year unexpended capital projects appropriations.
-The adjusted capital projects and appropriations that are to come from funds available in future years are not reflected in the current year budget.
+The adjusted capital projects fund budget represents the amount available for expenditures in the current year.
+Future projects and appropriations that are to come from funds available in future years are not reflected in the current year budget.